The Pre-1971 Norton Commando was fitted (like many bikes of the era) with a Wipac handlebar switch.

 I have seen people modify these switches inside to work differently.

-I have also seen people paint the red button a different color to maintain the original look.
+I have also seen people paint the red button green to maintain the original look, or there was someone 3D printing the green buttons at one point.

 A popular idea is to wire the other button into the horn, so it behaves the same as the top one – at least the switch is doing something.